-Enjoy the current installment of “weekend reading for financial planners” – this week’s edition kicks off with the news that the Department of Labor has won yet another of its cases on the fiduciary rule, as indexed annuity provider/distributor Market Synergy Group has failed in its attempt to have the rule blocked or repealed.
+Enjoy the current installment of “weekend reading for financial planners” – this week’s leading news is that the Department of Labor has won yet another of its cases on the fiduciary rule, as indexed annuity provider/distributor Market Synergy Group has failed in its attempt to have the rule blocked or repealed.
 While there are still many cases left to resolve, and the potential for appeals, the DoL going 2-for-2 in the past month is a promising sign that the fiduciary rule may be here to stay.

 From there, we have several practice management articles this week, specifically around the hiring and compensation process that often comes at the end of the year, from a look at when it makes sense to hire another advisor, to the importance of creating a career track and compensation plan for employees (which is better than the “compensation crisis management” approach of only addressing the issue when an employee reports he/she is about to leave!), and a look at how firms are starting to formulate career tracks and long-term compensation plans to retain the best talent.